 Although E chondrites and aubrites do share a common O-isotopic signature, certain chemical and mineralogical differences exist which had previously cast doubt on their formation on a common parent body.
 Some of these differences include a higher abundance of Ti and forsterite in aubritic sulfides than in E chondrites.
 A scenario reconciling these differences has been presented in light of an experiment in which an E chondrite was systematically melted in a very reducing, oxygen-depleted environment.

 In the experiment, as the silicate melt reached a temperature range of 10001300°C, and the degree of partial melting reached 20%, the metal-sulfide component began to migrate out of the silicate.
 At 1450°C, a completely separated metal component could have established a metallic core on its parent body.
-Since the sulfides melted at temperatures as low as 1000°C, it was demonstrated that aubritic sulfides cannot be a product of nebular synthesis as previously speculated.
-Instead, tranfer of S and Ca from the S-rich silicate melts resulted in magmatic crystallization of oldhamite (CaS).
+Because the sulfides melted at temperatures as low as 1000°C, it was demonstrated that aubritic sulfides cannot be a product of nebular synthesis as previously speculated.
+Instead, transfer of S and Ca from the S-rich silicate melts resulted in magmatic crystallization of oldhamite (CaS).
 Moreover, a phase was reached at 1500°C in which SiO2 was reduced to Si within the metallic melt, with the subsequent crystallization of forsterite.
 In addition, Ti-rich troilite crystallized from a combination of an Fe-rich sulfide melt and a mixed sulfide melt.
 All of the results of the experiment are consistent with a derivation of the aubrites from an E-type chondritic precursor in a strongly reducing, oxygen-depleted environment.

 Abee's iron-rich, oxygen-poor composition, as well as its greater depletion of refractories than that of the Earth, has led to speculation that E chondrites might have once been a part of the pre-differentiated outer layer of Mercury.
 However, reflectance spectrometry has determined that E-type and M-type asteroids are similar to E chondrites, and they occupy stable orbits between 1.8 and 3.2 AU, suggesting that the asteroid belt is where they originated, or more likely, where they were relocated following a collisional/gravitational perturbation.
 A heliocentric distance of ~2.02.9 AU was calculated for two E chondrites on the basis of their implanted solar noble gas concentrations (Nakashima et al., 2004).
 By utilizing MnCr isotopic systematics, Shukolyukov and Lugmair (2004) concluded that the E chondrites formed at a location closer to the Sunbetween at least 1 AU outward to 1.4 AUthan the location within the asteroid belt which they now occupy.

-Finally, an anomalous light N component found proportionately in carbonaceous and E chondrites but not on Earth, and almost certainly of nucleosynthetic origin, points to a similar heliocentric location for the formation of these bodies.
-The ArAr age was determined to be 4.52 (±0.02) b.y.
-(Bogard et al., 2010) or 4.562.1 b.y. calculated relative to Shallowater (Hopp et al., 2011).
+An unusual D-depleted, highly disordered, insoluble organic matter component was recovered in an acid residue of Abee, thought to be hosted by the late-stage accretion of dark inclusions (Remusata et al., 2012).
 The specimen of Abee shown above is a 4.9 g partial slice showing the brecciated nature of this meteorite, including a metallic-rimmed clast (bottom center) and a dark inclusion of unique enstatite chondritic material (upper right).
 A superb large slab of Abee can be seen on display at the Smithsonian Institution, Washington D.C.
 A complete slice measuring 374 × 260 × 7 mm and weighing 1,675 grams is in the collection of Edwin Thomson.